 Finance and Accounting

-All staff within the Finance and Accounting department will report to the Head of Finance and Accounting who in turn will report to the President.
+All staff within the Finance and Accounting department will report to the Head of Finance and Accounting (SMF 2) who in turn will report to the President.
 The Head of Finance and Accounting for the Branch will also maintain a functional reporting line to HO’s Finance department.

 The Head of Finance and Accounting is a member of the following committees: